 According to a recent article written by Vinney Chopra, a successful rental property owner in Danville, California, housing markets such as Charlotte’s are perfectly primed for investing in emerging multifamily markets.
-What are emerging markets?
+What are the emerging markets?
 Well, in his article, Chopra outlines them as the following:

 “Emerging markets are metro population centers in the U.S., and around the world, where there is a strong demand for housing.
 And, properties are significantly increasing in value.”

 He goes on to discuss the fact that these areas, much like Charlotte, are offering more jobs and opportunities for people to succeed, and therefore also creating more demand for housing—especially family housing.

 So, how does one go about looking into investing in such a phenomenon as Charlotte’s exciting housing market?